The Committee on Climate Change has played an important role in the UK’s transition to a low-carbon future.

 - The Government has set out a high level of ambition on energy efficiency and is seeking to ensure as many UK homes as possible are rated EPC band C by 2035.
 This is consistent with the Committee’s scenarios, providing that appropriate measures to achieve the Government’s desired ambition are vigorously pursued.

 - The Government’s strategy to reduce emissions from heating UK buildings is increasingly focussed on heat pumps and low-carbon heat networks, in line with the Committee’s advice.
-This includes a commitment to phase out the installation of fossil fuel heating in homes off the gas grid during the 2020s.

 - Research is underway to consider the potential for hydrogen (instead of natural gas) to heat the UK’s buildings.
 The Government has accepted the Committee’s recommendation to prepare for a set of decisions in the first half of the next decade on the future of the gas grid and how we heat our homes by undertaking an extensive programme of research on hydrogen and electrification of heat as part of a heat strategy update.